 IMPORTANT: Before submitting a grant application, carefully read the Research Foundation's Policies and Procedures as policies may change from year to year.

-Download a PDF of the Foundation's 2014 Policies and Procedures
+Download a PDF of the Research Foundation's FY2017 Policies and Procedures

 Eligibility for Grant Funding